jovanshernandez/terraform-demo/README.md

 # Terraform Demo Template
-Terraform demo template to get started in aws
+Terraform demo template to get started in aws.

+Make sure to change your key pair or profile.